apache/flink/docs/content/docs/dev/python/dependency_management.md

 <span class="label label-info">Note</span> For the dependencies which could not be accessed in
 the cluster, a directory which contains the installation packages of these dependencies could be specified using the parameter `requirements_cached_dir`.
 It will be uploaded to the cluster to support offline installation.
-You could prepare the `cached_dir` as following:
+You could prepare the `requirements_cache_dir` as following:

 ```shell
 pip download -d cached_dir -r requirements.txt --no-binary :all: